iterative/dvc.org/public/static/docs/api-reference/open.md

     # ...
 Use instanciated model
 ```

-## Example: Use a file from the local cache
+## Example: Open a tracked file in the local file system

 In this case we don't supply a `repo` argument.
 DVC will attempt to find a
 current <abbr>DVC project</abbr> to use.